hanyuone/Ways-to-NOT-make-money/README.md

 NOTE: For Python 3.5.1 version, visit python3 branch.

-IMPORTANT: The current game might be buggy.
-See #33

 Line Amount: 1284 lines (and counting!)

-File Size: ~57KB (Game itself, photos take up an extra ~650KB)
+File Size: ~58KB (Game itself, photos take up an extra ~650KB, other files take up ~18MB)

-Version: 0.6.2
+Version: 0.6.3

 Changelog:

+     0.6.3:
+            -Updates are rolling in!
+            -Tweaked the savefile, so they don't constantly refresh -Changed the setup of the 'issues' box -IMPLEMENTED AUTOUPDATING for savefiles!

      0.6.2:
             -EVEN MORE MAJOR OF AN UPDATE!